Mael-zys/Machine-Learning-Methods-for-Cervical-Cancer-Classifier/README.md

 | XGBoost | martin_marina_dong | RF | 50 | 0.76109 |
 | AutoML | martin_marina_dong | None | None | 0.76821 |

+## Future work

+1. For the method sift_kmeans.
+Maybe it's better to use the library of sklearn "KElbowVisualizer" to help to select the best number of clusters.

+2. Check the implementation of the feature extraction functions.

+3. Visualize some results such as the results of feature selections methods.

 ## Reference